2023 Solar Incentives Guide for Wayne, NJ - Tax Credits & Rebates

 Federal Residential Renewable Energy Tax Credit

-- Tax Exemptions: Your solar panels could qualify for both sales tax and property tax exemptions.
-Sales tax exemptions are effective at the time of purchase.
-Property tax exemptions let you exclude the value that solar panels add when you are calculating property taxes on your home.
+- Tax Exemptions: Your solar panel system could qualify for both sales tax and property tax exemptions.
+Sales tax exemptions are applied at the time of purchase.
+Property tax exemptions let you ignore the value that solar panels add when you are calculating property taxes on your house.

 Federal Solar Incentives

-In August 2022, the Inflation Reduction Act expanded and extended the ITC, now dubbed the Clean Energy Credit.
-Now, solar installation projects started after January 1, 2022 and completed by the end of 2032 might qualify for a 30% tax credit.
-This percentage will then decrease slightly each year until the end of the current Clean Energy Credit in 2035.
-Starting in 2023, it will also be easier to obtain credits for energy storage systems under the new laws.
+The Inflation Reduction Act, passed in August 2022, expanded and extended the ITC (as well as renaming it to the Clean Energy Credit).
+For solar systems installed between January 1, 2022 and December 31, 2032, homeowners can apply for a credit equal to 30% of the total cost.
+The percentage will then decrease annually until the Clean Energy Credit ends in 2035.
+Starting in 2023, it will also be easier to get credits for energy storage systems under the new laws.

 More information about the new Inflation Reduction Act can be found here.
-To fully understand how the new Clean Energy Credit applies to you, reach out to your local Wayne solar installers.
+The best way to learn more about how the new Clean Energy Credit will apply to you is to speak with your local Wayne solar panel installers directly.

 State & Local Solar Incentives